 Arizona DUI Defense: Jury Trial Success

 When the prosecutor refuses to offer a plea agreement worth accepting, it is critical that you have a lawyer with substantial trial experience.
-In the last couple years, Griffen & Stevens have obtained substantial trial success.
-Griffen & Stevens had a DUI case thrown out of court during the middle of a jury trial; obtained “not guilty” jury verdicts on charges such as DUI, possession of dangerous drugs, and more; obtained multiple hung jury results on serious felony cases, causing the prosecution to either dismiss or seriously reduce the charges; and other successful outcomes prior to trial, such as the dismissal of a second degree murder charge.
+In the last couple years, our criminal defense attorneys have obtained substantial trial success.
+Griffen & Stevens had a DUI case thrown out of court during the middle of a jury trial; obtained “not guilty” jury verdicts on charges such as DUI, possession of dangerous drugs, and more; obtained multiple hung jury results on serious felony cases, causing the prosecution to either dismiss or seriously reduce the charges; and other successful outcomes prior to trial, such as the dismissal of a second-degree murder charge.

 Arizona DUI law gives the defendant the right to a jury trial.
 Will a jury understand your position?
 Will a jury respect your testimony or silence?
 Will you have a lawyer whom the jury trusts?

 We are pleased to offer free consultations on all criminal charges, including DUI.
-Send us an email or call us at the number at the top of this web page.
+Complete our contact form or call us at the number at the top of this web page.